davsec-teaching/ecs160-f25/README.md

 ### Grading

 Grading will be broken down as follows.
-Please note that the Canvas grades are typically not weighted, so please use the following weightage when computing your grade.
+When checking the grades on Canvas, please make sure that they are weighted.
+You can also use the following weightage when computing your grade.

 | **Grading component**          | **Weightage**                                                                 |
 |----------------------|---------------------------------------------------------------------------------|